Skip to contents

 The default "exchangeable" uses independent logistic priors on the multinomial-logit spline coefficients, conditionally on a common smoothing variance parameter.

-The alternative, "random_walk", specifies a second-order random walk for the multinomial-logit spline coefficients, based on logistic distributions with a common smoothing variance.
+The alternative, "random_walk", specifies a random walk prior for the multinomial-logit spline coefficients, based on logistic distributions.
 See the methods vignette for full details.

 In non-proportional hazards models, setting smooth_model also determines whether an exchangeable or random walk model is used for the non-proportionality parameters (\(\delta\)).